 - Please also accept our invitations to short customer feedback sessions, that you may occasionally receive from us.

-I look forward to your valued assistance, and also wish to thank all of you who have already contributed.
+I look forward to your valued assistance, and wish to thank all of you who have already contributed.

 This in-product option provides a route to the above web page.